srujana-egov/pgr_on_digit3.0/Developer_Guide/Step 0: Generate Project.md

-# Generate Project Using API Specs - In one command!
+# Generate Project Using API Specs - In 1 command!
 (Almost)

 ## Overview